The Classic 10 Day China Itinerary: Shanghai, Beijing, and more!

 Rolling green mountains with a wall of bricks and a watchtower, part of the Great Wall of China.

-Yes, another must-do in Beijing.
+Another must-do in Beijing.
 If you are short on time, you can go to the Badaling section of the Great Wall, which is the most popular and well-known.
 If you have more time, I highly suggest taking a two-day hiking trip and hiking the Wild Great Wall, which is the unrestored section.
 The hike my friend and I did was through Beijing Hikers, and it started on the very old Qi section of the wall, which had been reduced to rubble; proceeded to the unrestored part of the Ming dynasty wall; and then finished at the restored part of the wall at "haohanpo," which, if you talk to a Chinese person, will get you some credit.

+Additional Beijing Options: Summer Palace, Temple of Heaven, and Yuanmingyuan.
 The Temple of Heaven is centrally located, but the Summer Palace and Yuanmingyuan are a bit further out, so they either require you to have more time in Beijing, or to hop on one of those tour buses that carts you around the city for the day.
 They are all worth a visit if you have the time.

 Peking roast duck

-Lastly, you should try the Peking roast duck (if you aren't vegetarian, that is).
+Lastly, you must try the Peking roast duck (if you aren't vegetarian, that is).
 You can find Peking roast duck in pretty much any city, but it isn't the same as stuffing it down in the city that it originated from.

 Terracotta Warriors